Travel to China

 Airport Code: PVG.
 Location: Shanghai Pudong International Airport is located about 40km (25 miles) southeast of the city's...
 Money: ATMs are available.
 Foreign exchange counters are available.
 However, foreigners arriving in...
 Read more

 Airport Code: PEK.
-Location: Beijing Capital International Airport is situated 32km (20mi) northeast of Beijing's city centre.
-Money: N/A Read more
+Location: Beijing Capital International Airport is situated about 32km (20mi) northeast of Tiananmen Square.
+Money: ATMs and currency exchange counters are available in all three terminals.
+In T1, exchange services...
+Read more

 Airport Code: HKG.
 Location: Hong Kong International Airport is located 34km (21 miles) northwest of Hong Kong Island.
 Money: There is a bank in Terminal 2 and several bureaux de change counters and ATMs throughout both...
 Read more